jurca/cloudnativecz.github.io/_posts/2018-11-16-building-a-docker-image-dos-and-donts.md

 ```

 When using multi-stage docker builds, the last image will be the result of the `docker build` command and will be
-tagged by the tag specified in the command's options.
-This, however, does not stop us from creating other images for
+tagged by the tag specified in the command's options (unless the [`--target`]() option is used, but that stops the
+build process after the specified target).
+This, however, does not stop us from creating other images for other uses
-other uses (e.g. running end-to-end tests) after the runtime image has been created.
-All we have to do is "recreate"
+(e.g. running end-to-end tests) after the runtime image has been created.
+All we have to do is "recreate" our runtime
-our runtime image by using the previously built runtime image as a base image:
+image by using the previously built runtime image as a base image:

 ```Dockerfile
 ...